Why translation is vital for charities

-It's important that those in need understand all of the information given to them.
-It's no exaggeration to say that having vital information in fact sheets on warning signs of certain illnesses can help early detection and prevent deaths.
-Fact sheets also offer support and advice to family and friends without which they would be completely in the dark if they don't speak English as a first language.
+It’s important that those in need understand all of the information given to them.
+It’s no exaggeration to say that having vital information written on fact sheets containing warning signs of certain illnesses can help early detection and prevent deaths.
+Fact sheets also offer support and advice to family and friends without which they would be completely in the dark if they don’t speak English as a first language.
 In the UK alone, there are over 300 native languages spoken at home, so some of the people the charities are looking to help need information translated into their native language.
-Charities such as Alzheimer's Society and Macmillan Cancer Support have a lot of their leaflets translated as it is paramount that individuals understand potential health risks and are able to seek advice no matter what their mother tongue is.
+Charities such as Alzheimer’s Society and Macmillan Cancer Support have a lot of their leaflets translated as it is paramount that individuals understand potential health risks and are able to seek advice no matter what their mother tongue is.

 In addition to translating into minority languages within the UK, translation is also one of the key elements that helps charities reach out on a global scale.
 Having website pages and social media campaigns translated can help raise awareness in other countries in a matter of seconds.
 Following a campaign that started in Melbourne, Australia, men all over the world now take part in ‘Movember‘ and post in their native languages on social media throughout November to help raise awareness of men’s health issues.
 Campaigns like this can really help charities further their cause, widen their base of donors and have opportunities to gain access to more funding from other countries.

 As well as raising awareness locally and globally, translation aids the ground-breaking research carried out behind the scenes too.
 Charities rely on translation of large reports and research papers written in multiple languages to provide them with vital information, which could lead to the discovery of new treatments, new ways to tackle mental health issues, new ways to protect animals and the environment – the list is endless.